-Corequisite: PHTR 545
+Corequisite: PHTR 545 Offered spring trimester only

 The concentration of this course is the application of critical thinking and problem solving as it pertains to the issues encountered in the developmental stage of adolescence.
 The course involves online discussion in which students engage in clinical decision-making to develop solutions for case studies.
 1 credit.